How are Stock Appreciation Rights Taxed?

 Typically, if your income is less than $1 million, your company will withhold 22% in taxes on your supplemental income, paired with whatever the fixed rate for your state is.

-The only downfall (if you consider it one), is that “owning” this type of stock in your company doesn’t give you rights to voting or dividends.
+The only downfall (if you consider it one) is that “owning” this type of stock in your company doesn’t give you shareholder rights.
+You don’t receive voting rights or dividends unless the company provides shares instead of cash.

 Can You Sell SARs?
 What if You Get Company Stocks Instead of Cash?